Doug Ford: Relationship with the federal government

+Relationships with municipal leaders

+Ford had a brief fued with Patrick Brown, the mayor of Brampton and former PC leader, leading to Ford cancelling the chair of Peel Region.
+They later made peace by 2020.

+Ford stated he had a positive relationship with Olivia Chow shortly after she became mayor of Toronto, after previously calling her "an unmitigated disaster".
+Ford stated in the same interview that during an election "you throw some mud back and forth", also highlighting that he has a "phenomenal relationship" with one-time political rivals Andrea Horwath and Steven Del Duca.

-Ford actively supported the two Toronto mayoral campaigns of his brother Rob Ford.
-In federal politics, Ford supports the Conservative Party of Canada and several provincial conservative parties, including the Alberta United Conservative Party.
+Ford actively supported the two Toronto mayoral campaigns of his brother Rob Ford and former Toronto police chief Mark Saunders.

-Ford endorsed the economic policies of the Republican Party and the presidency of Donald Trump in the United States, saying his support for Trump is "unwavering".
-After Trump announced tariffs on Canadian aluminum imports in August 2020, Ford expressed his disapproval, calling Trump's policy "totally unacceptable".

 Personal life

 Family

 Ford and his wife Karla (née Middlebrook) have four daughters: Krista, Kayla, Kara, and Kyla.

-In 2018, Rob's widow sued Doug and Randy for mismanagement of Rob's estate, saying their actions deprived her and her children of due compensation while overseeing business losses at Deco Labels totalling half of the company's market value.
+In 2018, Ford's sister-in-law, through his late brother, Rob, sued Doug and Randy for mismanagement of Rob's estate, saying their actions deprived her and her children of due compensation while overseeing business losses at Deco Labels totalling half of the company's market value.
 In response, Doug alleged that the claims and the lawsuit's timing in the same week as the 2018 Ontario election amounted to extortion.

 Ford's mother Diane died from cancer in January 2020.

-Over the course of the COVID-19 pandemic, Ford's daughter Krista has controversially engaged in the spread of COVID-19 misinformation and conspiracy theories.
-In December 2021, Krista and her husband participated in The Christian Fight for Freedom, a panel discussion which included discussions that were anti-vaccine and anti-mask in nature.
-The event was advertised as having special guests "Dave and Krista Haynes, family of the premier Doug Ford".

 Health

-Ford became an "ethical vegetarian" after working in a meatpacking plant as a teenager, and while this is no longer the case, he still does not eat red meat.
+Ford became an "ethical vegetarian" after working in a meatpacking plant as a teenager, and while this is no longer the case, he was still not eating red meat as of 2011.
 Ford, who is obese, has struggled with his weight at least since 2012, when he publicly attempted a weight loss challenge.
 Ford is occasionally fat shamed in the media, having been previously called "unfashionably overweight".
+Ford is a teetotaler.

+On January 8, 2025, Ford was unharmed after an OPP vehicle he was travelling in was involved in a collision on Highway 401.

 Philanthropy

-In 2014, Doug and his mother donated $90,000 to Humber River Hospital, where Rob Ford was receiving care.
-Upon Rob's death, Doug and Randy took on stewardship of Rob's share of Deco Labels and Tags.
+In 2014, Ford and his mother donated $90,000 to Humber River Hospital, where Rob Ford was receiving care.